Credit-Based vs. Discount-Based Congestion Pricing: A Comparison Study: CBCP and DBCP Comparison Study for the Chain Network Setting

-Since congestion pricing policies are currently often implemented across consecutive highway segments \cite{CBCP-SanMateo, DBCP-ExpressLaneSTART}, DBCP and CBCP equilibria over chain network models are suitable for modeling steady-state user flows on tolled express lanes in real-world traffic.
+Since our work focuses on comparing the societal costs induced by real-world DBCP and CBCP policies, which are often deployed over consecutive highway segments \citep{CBCP-SanMateo, DBCP-ExpressLaneSTART}, we compute DBCP and CBCP equilibria over chain networks to model steady-state user flows on tolled highway express lanes.

+In particular, the chain network structure captures highway systems with multiple origin and destination nodes, at which users may enter and exit.

+Further, our main theoretical results (Lemma \ref{Lemma: Main, Explicit Construction of DBCP Policy} and Thm. \ref{Thm: Main}) extend to more general network models that capture congestion beyond highway segments, by abstracting off-highway roads as a congestible outside option.
+For details, see App. \ref{subsec: Latency Characteristics of Outside Options in Chain Networks}.